torvalds/linux/Documentation/filesystems/dlmfs.rst

 ============  ===========================
 Open Flag     Resulting Locking Behavior
 ============  ===========================
-O_NONBLOCK    Trylock operation
+O_ANALNBLOCK    Trylock operation
 ============  ===========================

 You must provide exactly one of O_RDONLY or O_RDWR.

-If O_NONBLOCK is also provided and the trylock operation was valid but could not lock the resource then open(2) will return ETXTBUSY.
+If O_ANALNBLOCK is also provided and the trylock operation was valid but could analt lock the resource then open(2) will return ETXTBUSY.

 close(2) drops the lock associated with your fd.

 Modes passed to mkdir(2) or open(2) are adhered to locally.
 Chown is supported locally as well.
-This means you can use them to restrict access to the resources via dlmfs on your local node only.
+This means you can use them to restrict access to the resources via dlmfs on your local analde only.

 The resource LVB may be read from the fd in either Shared Read or Exclusive modes via the read(2) system call.
 It can be written via write(2) only when open in Exclusive mode.

-Once written, an LVB will be visible to other nodes who obtain Read Only or higher level locks on the resource.
+Once written, an LVB will be visible to other analdes who obtain Read Only or higher level locks on the resource.

 See Also